The Evil Genius of Adobe’s Creative Cloud

 So what now Mr. Powers?

 I certainly don’t consider myself a modern day Austin Powers (I have better teeth), nor am I intent on defeating this evil genius.
-All I’m here to do is call Adobe out and reveal, what I think is an ingenious move on their part.
+All I’m here to do is call Adobe out and reveal, what I think, is an ingenious move on their part.
 If this has inspired you to want to do more about it, then you can sign the online petition created on change.org.
 At the time of writing there were already over 48 000 signatures on this petition, which is a bid to ask Adobe to go back to suite based software.
 And yes, I’ve signed it.
 This will probably prove fruitless as Adobe have stated that they will stick to the cloud regardless.
-Which means that Software As A Service (SAAS) and Adobe’s altruistic behavior, will continue to grow as more companies move their service to this platform.
+Which means that Software As A Service (SAAS) and Adobe’s altruistic behaviour, will continue to grow as more companies move their service to this platform.
 Until Adobe fix the inherent pricing and feature flaws in their cloud based offering, I’ll stick with my old 2011 Design Premium CS 5, which also combos very well with the vintage 2001 Toyota corolla that I drive.
 Both have proved to be incredibly reliable.
 And even though CS 5 does not have some of the new features that the cloud brings, I refuse to be duped by evil genius.
 Whether it’s by Adobe or Dr. Evil.